Pakistan women's national cricket team record by opponent

 Members of the Pakistan women's cricket team at the 2009 ICC Women's World Twenty20 in Sydney.

 The Pakistan women's national cricket team represents Pakistan in international cricket and is a full member of the International Cricket Council (ICC) with Test and One Day International (ODI) status.
 They first competed in international cricket in 1997 when they played an ODI against New Zealand.
 Pakistan lost the match by 10 wickets.
 They recorded their first ODI win against the Netherlands, in April 2001 at the National Stadium.
-As of 2025, Pakistan has played 220 ODI matches; they have won 65 matches and lost 148 matches, whilst four had no result.
+As of 2026, Pakistan has played 233 ODI matches; they have won 70 matches and lost 153 matches, whilst 7 had no result.
 They have faced 15 teams in ODI cricket, with their most frequent opponent being West Indies, playing 38 matches against them.
 They have lost to West Indies in 27 matches.
 Pakistan has participated in six editions of the Women's Cricket World Cup: 1997, 2009, 2013, 2017, 2022 and 2025.
 In the 2009 edition, they defeated Sri Lanka in the group stage match by 57 runs.
 They also defeated West Indies in the "Super Six" match by four wickets, and finished at sixth losing in the fifth place playoff to the same team by three wickets.

 Pakistan played their first Test match against Sri Lanka in April 1998, a match they lost by 309 runs.
 They have played three Test matches against three different opponents: Ireland, Sri Lanka and West Indies.
-As of 2025, Pakistan has played 180 Twenty20 International (T20I) matches since their first such contest in 2009 against Ireland, winning 71 matches and losing 102; they also tied three matches, whilst four had no result.
-They have competed against 14 different opponents, and their first win in the format came against Ireland at the Vineyard in May 2009.
-The team has played most frequently against South Africa, in 24 matches, and defeated them in 11 matches.
+As of 2026, Pakistan has played 205 Twenty20 International (T20I) matches since their first such contest in 2009 against Ireland, winning 81 matches and losing 116; they also tied three matches, whilst five had no result.
+They have competed against 17 different opponents, and their first win in the format came against Ireland at the Vineyard in May 2009.
+The team has played most frequently against South Africa, in 28 matches, and defeated them in 12 matches.
 Pakistan has participated in all the editions of the ICC Women's World Twenty20.
 They lost all of their games in 2009 and 2010 editions, and in the 2012 edition, they registered their solitary win over India.
 Pakistan lost the final of the 2012 Women's Twenty20 Asia Cup to India by 18 runs.
 In the 2014 ICC Women's World Twenty20, Pakistan finished at seventh place defeating Sri Lanka by 14 runs in the playoffs.